 - surgical balloons

-- bleeding at the site of the incision
+- bleeding at the site of your incision

 - damage to the artery where the catheter is inserted